tballison/tika-gui-v2/README.md

 local file shares, S3 and other resources and then emitting the parsed output to local file shares, S3, OpenSearch, Apache Solr, jdbc, etc.

-This requires Java 17 (with built-in java-fx) and will not run Tika "in process", but rather it will rely on forking Tika.
+This requires Java 21 (with built-in java-fx) and will not run Tika "in process", but rather it will rely on forking Tika.

-My intention is to start with Java 17 and keep Java 17 for a good long while.

 There's quite a bit of work to streamline the releases so that we don't have 16 copies of jackson-databind, for example...